jg210/merging/README.md

 Work in progress.

 This kotlin android app will merge photos of faces.
-Currently, it just does face detection and sends the result to logcat.
+Currently, it just allows photos to be taken, does face detection and displays the number of detected faces.

 It's using: